RubberDuckCrew/gitdone/README.md

 -   📦 Lightweight Flutter Android app

 > ⚠️ Project is in early development.
-> ⚠️ At the moment Gitdone is provided for Android Devices only.
+> ⚠️ At the moment GitDone is provided for Android Devices only.
 We encourage anyone who has access to MAC/iOS devices and wants to contribute to the project to implement an iOS version!
 The only requirements are Xcode and an Apple Developer Account.

 ### 📅 Roadmap